kisamins-silver/kisamin-control/README.md

 # kisamin-control
 Inital work for universtal rlv control of those that belong to Kisamin.
+Second Life specific.